Accenture/reactive-interaction-gateway/docs/user-authentication.md

 > RIG can also be used without having any authentication at all, as long as frontends only subscribe to public topics.

 RIG can handle authentication itself in a very simple way or you can use _your_ own authentication service to do that.
-One of our goals is to _keep RIG free from any business logic_.
+One of our goals is to keep RIG free from any business logic.
 This enables an important property: even if your authentication mechanism changes completely, you won't have to restart RIG.
 Your clients' connections won't be interrupted and you can roll out your changes incrementally, which makes for a nicer user experience.

 ## Authentication token